OddMaki

 Can I run the matching bot myself?

 Yes.
-The matching bot is an open-source keeper that monitors the orderbook for crossing orders and submits match transactions.
-Running it yourself means you capture the 10 bps match operator fee on every trade you facilitate.
-See Operations for setup details.
+The matching bot is a keeper that monitors the orderbook and submits matchOrders transactions.
+You capture the 10 bps operator fee on every fill you match.
+See Matching & Settlement.

 What collateral tokens are supported?